multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 This section provides an overview for those who want to understand the system on a deeper level.
 If you are simply looking to build some contracts, feel free to skip this.

-Building a contract is a complex process, but luckily it gets handles invisibly by the framework.
+Building a contract is a complex process, but luckily it gets handled invisibly by the framework.
 We will follow the components step by step and give some justification for this architecture.

 ### a.
 The smart contract itself